 It also helps the bad guys zero in on you.

 That wasn’t my objection to having them in all of my mags, though.
-We worked half day shifts, from 12 to 12.
+At first, we worked half day shifts, from 12 to 12 (later, our flight worked sunset to sun up).
 When it was hot outside, we hung out in the shade of KC-135s, 707 passenger jets converted to airborne gas stations.
 The bottom 1/3 of every fuselage was full of jet fuel.